apoikola/connected-city/research-plan/connected-city.md

 ### 2. Objectives and methods

-My thesis will consist of a summary and five scientific articles in international peer-reviewed open access journals.
-I will be the principal author in most of the papers.
-The planned papers are divided in groups based on their objectives.
+My thesis will consist of four scientific articles in international peer-reviewed open access journals and a strong introduction.
+I will be the principal author in all papers.
+The papers respond to my principal research objective “Privacy aware use of digital footprint data in open and reproducible urban science”.
+The introduction summarizes the scientific findings and related business development experience where I apply the results to inform service production.

-#### Objective 1: Privacy aware use of digital footprint data in open and reproducible urban science
+#### Objective 2: Privacy aware use of digital footprint data in open and reproducible urban science

 Reproducibility -other experimenters are able to recompute the results- and replicability -others can achieve a consistent result- are two foundational characteristics of successful scientific research (Leeks 2015).
 The open science movement is driven by the recognition that reproducing and building on top of others research can be made more challenging by lack of access to published articles as well as analysis code and raw data (Whyte and Pryor, 2011).
 On the other hand, when barriers are broken down, great progress can be made rapidly.
 For example, the Human Genome Project is a clear demonstration of open sharing of data leading to incredible advances in biology in short time and huge economic benefits (Tripp & Grueber, 2011).
 Many funders, publishers, scientists, and other stakeholders in research are calling for more research data to be made openly available in order to increase transparency, reproducibility and efficiency of the scientific process (Molloy, 2011).
+There is also evidence that stakeholders and the public are much more likely to accept scientific findings and policy decisions when they know that the results have been vetted through a transparent, open process (Dietz and Stern 2008).

 Usual barriers in making research data publicly available are technological —particularly when the data are heterogeneous and not standardized and lack of incentives for individuals to share data (Reichman et al. 2011).
 Online data repositories, metadata standards, journals devoted to publishing data, and new measures of impact are being developed to overcome these barriers and in some disciplines, such as meteorology, astronomy and biology there has already been a shift in the norms toward sharing data (Soranno et al 2015).

 Even if the above mentioned barriers can be overcome in the future big part of the scientifically interesting data can never be open since it is originated from individuals and therefore personal and private by nature.
 In urban science personal data such as mobile phone data offer vast opportunities for understanding social interaction in cities, but there are sticky legal and ethical issues around the privacy and consent of research subjects.
 In many cases privacy issues are structural - one can not study society without studying people at some level.
 Furthermore, some of the most scientifically valuable data are proprietary (e.g., mobile phone and financial transactional data).
 Robust models of collaboration and data sharing between industry such as tele operators and the academy need to be developed; guarding both the privacy of individuals as well as corporations' legitimate interests (Lazer et al 2009).

 At HIIT there is on going research focusing on human centered data sharing and management model called MyData.
 The key idea is that every individual should be able to access, use and control all personal data collected about them and if they wish delegate this data to other organisations and applications for legal use (Poikola et al 2014).
 There is evidence that people will voluntarily give up their data if they can see a personal or societal benefit in it (Frost and Massagli 2008).

-Related to my first research objective “Privacy aware use of personal data in open and reproducible urban science” I will make a literature survey on the current usage of personal data and study (a) voluntary data donation model and (b) Research API sandbox model (Figure 1.) for sustainable use of personal data in open and reproducible urban science.

 ![](fig02.jpg)
 **Figure 2:** Suggested models for sustainable use of personal data in research - (middle) database of personal data of many individuals hosted by an organization such as teleoperator, the whole database is accessible only internally by the organization (left) individual has access to her own data via MyData API  and she can consent and direct it to external data user such as Mobility as a Service (MaaS) -provider or donate to research purposes (right) researchers can send analysis code to be run in a safe sandbox where the results are computed with the raw data of multiple individuals but only non-personal aggregated summary data is sent out for the researcher.